Sunsara Taylor: Activism

-Refuse Fascism

 In December 2015, Taylor and longtime activist Carl Dix announced the formation of Refuse Fascism, with the aim of stopping Donald Trump from being elected president in 2016.
 As a representative of the group, she spoke at the 2017 Women's March on Washington, protested outside Trump Tower, tweeted video of protesters burning the U.S. flag, and drew media attention for comparing Donald Trump to Adolf Hitler during an appearance on Tucker Carlson Tonight.

 In an interview with KPFK, Taylor called for Trump to be "driven from office".

 On August 12, 2018, Taylor and other supporters of Refuse Fascism and the RCP took part in protests organized against the far-right Unite the Right 2 rally in Washington, D.C.

-Rise Up 4 Abortion Rights

-In January 2022, Taylor, Merle Hoffman, and other pro-abortion rights activists initiated Rise Up 4 Abortion Rights (RU4AR), an ad-hoc coalition formed to launch mass protests aimed at preventing the U.S. Supreme Court from overturning Roe V Wade, affecting abortion rights in the United States.
+In January 2022, Taylor, Merle Hoffman, and other pro-abortion rights activists initiated Rise Up 4 Abortion Rights (RU4AR), an ad-hoc coalition formed to launch mass protests aimed at preventing the U.S. Supreme Court from overturning Roe v.
+Wade, affecting abortion rights in the United States.
 RU4AR's launching statement was signed by prominent figures in the arts, law, and the feminist movement, including Rosanna Arquette, Cornel West, Gloria Steinem, and V (formerly Eve Ensler).

-Throughout 2022, Taylor and other members of RU4AR have led pro-abortion rights protests at places including St. Patrick’s Cathedral and Union Square in New York City.
+Throughout 2022, Taylor and other members of RU4AR led pro-abortion rights protests at places including St. Patrick’s Cathedral and Union Square in New York City.
 The group has been accused of being a front for the Revolutionary Communist Party and diverting money away from abortion providers to RevCom's own operating structure, a charge that Taylor and her colleagues strenuously deny.